richchapler/AzureSolutionsDocumentation/docs/wip/DataExplorer_Delta.md

 - Azure Key Vault
 - Application Registration

-### Special:
+### **Special:**
+The following **must be installed in order** to avoid compatibility issues and pipeline failures:

-- PowerShell Core installed and available in `PATH`
+1. **PowerShell Core installed and available in `PATH`**
+   - Required for running scripts and ensuring compatibility with Azure CLI
-- Azure CLI and PowerShell updates applied
+2. **Azure CLI and PowerShell updates applied**
+   - Ensures the latest features and fixes before installing dependencies
-- Azure CLI Kusto extension installed
+3. **Azure CLI Kusto extension installed**
+   - Needed for querying Azure Data Explorer (ADX)
-- Microsoft.Azure.Kusto.Data installed via NuGet
+4. **Microsoft.Azure.Kusto.Data installed via NuGet**
+   - Required for Kusto client operations and authentication
-- A self-hosted agent registered in Azure DevOps
+5. **A self-hosted agent registered in Azure DevOps**
+   - Required for running the pipeline on a dedicated machine
-- A service connection with correct Azure permissions
+6. **A service connection with correct Azure permissions**
+   - Ensures the pipeline can access necessary Azure resources

+Each step builds upon the previous one, ensuring a **smooth setup** without redundant troubleshooting. 🚀

 ---